leshill/resque_spec/README.md

 What is ResqueSpec?
 ===================

-ResqueSpec is a fake of the *stable API* for Resque 1.19.x (which is `enqueue`, `enqueue_to`, `dequeue`, `reserve`, and the Resque hooks).
+ResqueSpec implements the *stable API* for Resque 1.19.x (which is `enqueue`, `enqueue_to` (*unreleased*), `dequeue`, `reserve`, and the Resque hooks).
 It does not have a test double for Redis, so this may lead to some interesting and puzzling behaviour if you use some of the popular Resque plugins (such as `resque_lock`).

 Resque with Specs